- What is the Instructional Assessment System (IAS) and why is it in place?

 - Unit coordinators prepare packets containing requested forms for each course and instructor.

-NOTE: Instructors must leave the room while survey is administered.
+NOTE: Instructors must leave the room while survey is administered and cannot handle completed surveys at any point.
 The student courier reads the directions and passes out survey in class.

-- Student courier returns completed packet of forms to designated drop-off site.
+- Student courier returns sealed packet of completed forms to designated drop-off site.

 - Unit coordinator sends completed forms to campus coordinator.